 The area is home to some fascinating wildlife including flying squirrels, deer, Japanese serows, raccoon dogs, foxes and the occasional bear.
 The explosion of alpine flowers in summertime draws camera-toting trekkers from across the nation and beyond.

-A staggering number of trails wind their way through the Yatsugatake Mountains, offering everything from short walks to multiday alpine excursions.
+A staggering number of paths wind their way through the Yatsugatake Mountains, offering everything from short walks to multiday alpine excursions.
 At 2,646 meters, Mt.
 Tengu makes for a perfect day hike.

 If you're feeling adventurous, you can try the two-day, overnight loop that traverses Yatsugatake's main southern ridge, including Mt.
 Io, Mt.
 Yoko, and Mt.
 Aka.